romainducrocq/DQN-frameworQ/README.md

 - 3DQN: Dueling Double DQN.
 - Per3DQN: Dueling Double DQN with Priority Experience Replay.

-How to use:
+How to use (e.g. cmd values here):
 1. Create a customized environment in `env/` and tune its hyperparameters in `env/dqn_config.py` (see `doc/`).
-2. Train the model with `python3 train.py -algo PerDuelingDoubleDQNAgent -max_total_steps 10000000`.
+2. Train the model with `python3 train.py -algo DuelingDoubleDQNAgent -max_total_steps 10000000`.
-3. Observe with `python3 observe.py -d save/PerDuelingDoubleDQNAgent_lr0.0001_model.pack`.
+3. Observe with `python3 observe.py -d save/DuelingDoubleDQNAgent_lr0.0001_model.pack`.
 4. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/train/`.
 5. And beat the AI with `python3 play.py` to assert dominance on the machines.